sfg-taxonpages/lygaeoidea/pages/about.md

 - **Cite** this website via the citation at the bottom of the page.
 See also [Terms of use](#terms-of-use).
 - **Something is broken** (i.e. with TaxonPages the software)?
 See [Software](#software), or use the [TaxonPages Issue Tracker](https://github.com/SpeciesFileGroup/taxonpages/issues).

-### Software
+### Extended data access
 These pages are built with completely open-source software.
 [Read more](http://speciesfilegroup.org/docs/taxonworks_in_production_at_sfg.html) about what drives them, how they supported by the Species File Group and their many collaborators, or [join weekly support meetings](https://speciesfilegroup.org/events.html) and see how it all fits together, includes links to issue trackers.

-### Extended data access
-_A goal of these pages is to ensure that the underlying data behind them are accessible in their digital format.
-By diversifying the ways the data are accessible (e.g. on the web page, in JSON, in Darwin Core standard), we increase the opportunities to both spot errors and provide new services and portals._

 - Researchers working on this project use their rich, multi-faceted access to the data via TaxonWorks' interfaces (e.g. filters, reporting, downloads).
 Access requires a project account.
 - Data behind individual panels per page can be seen via the _Sitemap_ functionality.
 - Each page offers an option to download a _DarwinCore formatted table_ containing all data for this taxon and its children.
 - Panel data (each section on a page) and other information not available on these pages are accessible via a [TaxonWorks API](https://api.taxonworks.org) at [https://sfg.taxonworks.org/api/v1](https://sfg.taxonworks.org/api/v1).
 - Core taxonomic data are exported to and available at the [Catalogue of Life]({https://link_to_root_taxon_page}) and its [associated API]({https://link_to_api_for_pertinent_dataset}).

+### Overview
+Data found here come from a collaboratively compiled database originating in an instance of [TaxonWorks](https://taxonworks.org) managed by the [Species File Group](https://speciesfilegroup.org).
+This site is built using TaxonPages, [learn more and get help](https://github.com/SpeciesFileGroup/taxonpages).

+### Software
+_A goal of these pages is to ensure that the underlying data behind them are accessible in their digital format.
+By diversifying the ways the data are accessible (e.g. on the web page, in JSON, in Darwin Core standard), we increase the opportunities to both spot errors and provide new services and portals._

 ### Terms of use (Copyright guidance)

 <div class="flex items-center gap-2">